RzgarHosseini/R-CBN/README.md

 You can download the CT-CBN and H-CBN softwares and follow the installation instructions at: https://bsse.ethz.ch/cbg/software/ct-cbn.html <br>

 $${\color{red}Note:}$$ The CT-CBN software must be installed at the same directory as the one where this repository is going to be located. <br>
+I have already included the program folder (ct-cbn-0.1.04b) in this repository.
+You need to install the software according the instructions provided in the README file that is located in the program folder. <br>
-Thus, the full address to the CT-CBN software should be "Full_Path_to_the_R-CBN_Repository"/ct-cbn-0.1.04b/ct-cbn.
+The full address to the CT-CBN software should be "Full_Path_to_the_R-CBN_Repository"/ct-cbn-0.1.04b/ct-cbn.
 Otherwise, the address to the software in the following codes must be manually edited: <br>
 - Codes/17_QuartetRCBN_Execution.R <br>
 - Codes/21_CTCBN_Execution.R <br>
 - Codes/24_HCBN_Execution.R <br>